Council of Citizens with Low Vision International,

 There are several ways to keep up-to-date on issues concerning those with low vision.

-- As a member you will receive CCLVI's "Vision Access" this informational newsletter is filled with many informitive articles and is published three times a year, available in large print and also available by email.
+- As a member, you will receive CCLVI's "Vision Access".
+This informational newsletter is filled with many informitive articles and is published three times a year, available in large print or by email.